Last updated: 11/20/2020

-New Mexico Department of Transportation operates 17 Permanent Count Stations within the Santa Fe MPO Planning Area.
+New Mexico Department of Transportation operates 17 permanent Count Stations within the Santa Fe MPO Planning Area.
 These stations collect data 24 hours per day/365 days per year.
-The table at the following link provides the Average Annual Daily Traffic Volumes from 2000 through 2014 for each of the Permanent Count Stations.
-The exact location of each of these stations is shown in blue on the 2011 Traffic Count Map.
-NMDOT Permanent Count Station Data 2000-2015.
-More detailed reports from the Permanent Count Stations can be found on the NMDOT Website.
+The table at the following link provides the Average Annual Daily Traffic Volumes from 2005 through 2018 for each of the Permanent Count Stations.
+See this table

 The Santa Fe MPO Traffic Count Program is in partnership with the New Mexico Department of Transportation’s Data management Bureau’s Traffic Monitoring Program.